contentkingpins/mva-inbound-posting-form/vendor_docs/README.md

 # Generate API instructions for a vendor
 node scripts/vendor-management.js instructions VENDOR_CODE

+# Regenerate API key for a vendor
+node scripts/vendor-management.js regenerate-key VENDOR_CODE
 ```

-## Vendor Codes
+## Vendor Codes and API Keys

-Each vendor is assigned a unique code that follows this format:
+Each vendor is assigned:

+1. A unique **vendor code** that follows this format:
    - First 3 letters of the vendor name (uppercase)
    - 5 character random alphanumeric string

-For example: **ABC12DEF**
+   Example: **ABC12DEF**

+2. A unique **API key** (32 character random string)
+   - This is automatically generated when a vendor is created
+   - Can be regenerated if needed for security reasons
+   - Each vendor gets their own API key for tracking and security

-This code is used to track all leads submitted by the vendor and must be included in every API request.
+The vendor code is used to track all leads submitted by the vendor and must be included in every API request.
+The API key is used for authentication.

 ## Lead Tracking

 When a vendor submits a lead, the system:
+1. Validates the vendor's API key for authentication
-1. Validates the vendor code exists in our database
+2. Validates the vendor code exists in our database
-2. Attaches the vendor code to the lead record
+3. Attaches the vendor code to the lead record
-3. Allows querying leads by vendor code
+4. Allows querying leads by vendor code

 ## API Documentation